Skip to content

 cpp

-Structured logs are easier to parse and analyze.
+Structured logs are easier to:

-Performance considerations
+6. Performance considerations

 Logging is I/O.